 Yesterday I joined Hyperboria.

-Hyperboria is a decentralised network established with the principles of freedom and security at its core.
+Hyperboria is a decentralized network established with the principles of freedom and security at its core.

 The Hyperboria network is part of an international effort to protect free speech, called Project Meshnet.